- Normal precautions

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-You can contact the emergency services in Norway by dialling 112 or 110.
+You can contact the emergency services in Norway by dialling the following emergency numbers:

 Our tips for Safe Travels: